-The cost-to-income ratio remains high, at around 70% in 2006.
-While this is similar to some Dutch retail banks, LeasePlan does not have the expense of a retail branch network (and by the same token does not benefit from cheap retail funding).
-The cost income ratio is not helped by the fact that by the nature of its business the company handles a large number of small leases (around EUR 20k) - something which is both IT and staff intensive.
+The cost-income ratio remains high, at ca. 68% in 2006.
+While this is similar to some European retail banks, LeasePlan does not have the expense of a retail branch network (and by the same token does not benefit from cheap retail funding).
+The cost-income ratio is not helped by the fact that by the nature of its business the company handles 1,250,000 of leases with an average new car or ticket value of around Eur 20,000 - something which is both IT and staff intensive.
+In this respect, we note that LeasePlan has been streamlining its workforce in recent years, from 7,237 employees at end 2004 to 5,914 employees at half-year 2007.